jenna-winkler/github_issue_writer/README.md

 # Jenna's Granite Chat 🤖💬🧪

-This is a research prototype of a general-purpose chat assistant built with the [BeeAI Framework](https://framework.beeai.dev/).
-It uses the experimental `RequirementAgent` pattern and is powered by a local or remote LLM configured via environment variables.
+This is a research prototype of a general-purpose chat assistant built with the [BeeAI Framework](https://framework.beeai.dev/) and [BeeAI SDK](docs.beeai.dev/).
+It demonstrates advanced tool orchestration with the experimental `RequirementAgent` pattern, platform extensions, and support for both chat and file analysis.

-The assistant is designed for interactive use with tool-based reasoning and retrieval, session memory, and support for platform extensions like citation and trajectory tracking.
+The assistant runs as a server and supports interactive use with tool-based reasoning, retrieval, memory, structured metadata, and UI integrations.

 ## Capabilities

-* **Streaming chat** with memory
+- Streaming multi-turn chat with persistent session memory
-* **Tool invocation** based on conditional requirements:
+- Tool orchestration via `RequirementAgent` with conditional rules:
-  * `ThinkTool` (required at step 1 and after any tool)
+    - `ThinkTool` — always invoked at step 1 and after any tool
-  * `DuckDuckGoSearchTool` (max 2 invocations, skipped for casual messages)
+    - `DuckDuckGoSearchTool` — max 2 invocations per query, skipped for casual/greeting messages
-* **Session-based memory** using `UnconstrainedMemory`
+    - File Processing — supports PDF, CSV, JSON, and plain text uploads
+- Session memory with `UnconstrainedMemory`
-* **Citation extraction** via regex from markdown-style links
+- Citation extraction from markdown-style links into structured objects
-* **Structured trajectory metadata** for UI feedback
+- Trajectory tracking — logs each reasoning step, tool call, and output for UI replay/debugging
-* **Basic error handling** with visible logs and UI feedback
+- Basic error handling with visible logs and user-facing error messages

 ## Running the Agent